 The Company is part of the Group and is ultimately owned by British American Tobacco p.l.c.
-As set out above in the Company's Strategic Report, the Company's principal activity is the ownership and licensing of trademarks to Group companies around the world.
+As set out above in the Company's Strategic Report, the Company's principal activity is the licensing of trademarks to Group companies around the world and it also acts as the holding company for certain other United Kingdom trademark-owning Group undertakings.

-Under Section 172(1) of the UK Companies Act 2006 ("the Act") and as part of the Directors' duty to the Company's shareholders to act as they consider most likely to promote the success of the Company, the Directors must have regard for the likely long-term consequences of decisions and the desirability of maintaining a reputation for high standards of business conduct.
+Under Section 172(1) of the Companies Act 2006 (the "Act") and as part of the Directors' duty to the Company's shareholders to act as they consider most likely to promote the success of the Company, the Directors must have regard for the likely long-term consequences of decisions and the desirability of maintaining a reputation for high standards of business conduct.
 The Directors must also have regard for business relationships with the Company's wider stakeholders and the impact of the Company's operations on the environment and communities in which it operates.
 Consideration of these factors and other relevant matters is embedded into all Board decision-making and risk assessments throughout the year.